microsoft/azure-pipelines-extensions/ServerTaskHelper/AzureFunctionAdvancedHandler/README.md

 1. Confirms the receipt of the check payload
 2. Sends a status update to Azure Pipelines that the check started
-3. Retrieves the Azure Boards ticket referenced in the commit that triggered the pipeline run
+3. Retrieves the Azure Boards work item referenced in the commit that triggered the pipeline run
-4. Checks if the ticket is in the `Completed` state
+4. Checks if the work item is in the `Completed` state
 5. Sends a status update with the result of the check
-6. If the ticket isn't in the `Completed` state, it reschedules another evaluation in 1 minute
+6. If the work item isn't in the `Completed` state, the function will run again in one minute
-7. Once the ticket is in the correct state, it sends a positive decision to Azure Pipelines
+7. Once the ticket is in the correct state, the function sends a positive decision to Azure Pipelines

 The example consists of two Azure Functions working together:
-1. `AzureFunctionAdvancedHandler` that is entry point for the check process
+1. `AzureFunctionAdvancedHandler` is the entry point for the check process
-2. `AzureFunctionAdvancedServiceBusTrigger` that performs the periodic check of the state of the work item
+2. `AzureFunctionAdvancedServiceBusTrigger` performs the periodic check of the state of the work item

 These two functions interact over a [ServiceBus queue](https://learn.microsoft.com/en-us/azure/azure-functions/functions-bindings-service-bus?tabs=in-process%2Cextensionv5%2Cextensionv3&pivots=programming-language-csharp) named `az-advanced-checks-queue`.
 If the work item isn't completed, `AzureFunctionAdvancedHandler` queues a message to this queue.
 The message becomes active in `{ChecksEvaluationPeriodInMinutes}` minutes (by default, 1 minute), and it triggers `AzureFunctionAdvancedServiceBusTrigger`.
-The function consumes the message and removes it from the queue.
-This is how we reschedule another evaluation in 1 minute (Step 6).
+The function then consumes the message and removes it from the queue.
+The function will then be scheduled for a second evaluation in one minute (Step 6).

 # Configuration

-Follow these instructions to use this example as an `Invoke Azure Function` check:
+To use this example as an `Invoke Azure Function` check:
 1. Create and configure a ServiceBus named `azchecks`
 2. Within the ServiceBus, create and configure the ServiceBus queue namede `az-advanced-checks-queue`
    ![ServiceBus Queue](Pictures/ServiceBusQueue.png?raw=true)